Secondary Qualitative Data Collection Services

 Based on the suggestions of Bryman (1989); Dale et al., (1988); Hakim, (1982 ) the secondary data is also classified into documentary data, survey based data and multiple source secondary data.

-Documentary data
+Documentary data in Secondary Qualitative Research

 Written documents like notices, correspondence, minutes of meetings, reports to shareholders, diaries, transcripts of speeches and administrative and public records will come under this category.
-Non-written documents such as Tape and video recordings, pictures, drawings, films and television programmes, DVD/CD can also be considered as documentary data.
+Non-written documents such as Tape and video recordings, pictures, drawings, films and television programmes, DVD/CD can also be considered as documentary secondary data.

 Survey-based secondary data

-The data collected by questionnaires that have already been analyzed for their original purpose are called as survey-based secondary data.
+The data collected by questionnaires that have already been analyzed for their original purpose are called survey-based secondary data.
 They can be from:

 • Censuses